huaweicloud/generator-cloudide-plugin/README.md

 ***

 ### i18n and l10n
-Internationalization of plugin can be supported by adding internationalization setting files.
+Internationalization of plugin can be supported by adding internationalization message bundle files.

-#### Setting files
+#### Bundle files
 By default, the plugin generator will generate `package.nls.json` and `package.nls.zh-cn.json` files .

 `package.nls.json`: This file is the default setting file.
 If the translation file needed by the current locale cannot be found, this file is used by default.